top of page

 Perimenopause and Menopause: This Is Not Your Gramma's Problem

-We chat in this episode with fitness expert Amanda Thebe about her book Menopocalypse: How I Learned to Thrive During Menopause and How You Can Too to demystify perimenopause and menopause.
-We touch on the physiological and psycho-emotional aspects, chat about the link between eating disorders and change, and get tips on how to thrive during this time.
-Also, ye listeners that have a 2 and 3 at the start of your age who think you can skip this one?
-Don’t — the more you know now, the more you'll flourish!
+In this episode, we chat with fitness expert Amanda Thebe about her book Menopocalypse: How I Learned to Thrive During Menopause and How You Can Too and dig into what perimenopause and menopause really look like—no whispers, no shame.
+We cover both the physiological and psycho-emotional shifts, explore the connection between eating disorders and times of change, and share practical tips for not just surviving, but thriving during this phase of life.
+And to listeners with a 2 or 3 at the start of your age who think you can skip this episode: don’t.
+The more you know now, the more you’ll flourish later.

 Sex, Anorexia, and Rock ’n’ Roll: One Man’s Eating Disorder Story

-Writer and Boston Globe Music Critic Ken Capobianco opens up to us on this funny and thought-provoking episode about how decades of anorexia led to a stroke in his forties, an awakening, and a second chance at life.
-We touch on everything from how skinny male rock stars like Prince and Mick Jagger contributed to Ken’s body desires to the ways in which the medical community misunderstands and fails men and young boys with eating disorders.
+Writer and Boston Globe music critic Ken Capobianco joins us for a funny, candid, and surprisingly profound conversation about how decades of anorexia led to a stroke in his forties—and ultimately, an awakening and a second chance at life.
+We talk about everything from the influence of ultra-skinny rock icons like Prince and Mick Jagger on Ken’s body ideals to the ways the medical community continues to misunderstand, overlook, and fail men and young boys with eating disorders.
+It’s sharp, honest, and full of insight you won’t stop thinking about once the episode ends.

 ken.jpeg